 Removing the skin is also safer, because it can burn or catch on fire when cooked close to the heat.
 If you leave the skin on, pierce it several times with a fork.

-Marinade or Brine
+Marinate or Brine Your Chicken

 A brining solution accomplishes the same thing, but it's a mixture of 3 tablespoons of salt for every quart of water.
 You can also add a sweetener or seasonings.
 As salt from the brine gets into the meat, it breaks down protein, which allows water to get in for moistness.